gojimilove/MKS22X-BloonsFinalProject/README.md

 # MKS22X-BloonsFinalProject

 ### Project Summary
-We are making a tower defense game modeled off of Bloons Tower Defense.
-A player tries to defend a certain place by building towers/monkeys that attack incoming enemies (balloons).
-There are different types of towers with different attack modes, as well as different types of enemies (some have more lives, some are faster, etc.).
-Killing enemies will earn you coins, which you can use to build/unlock more towers, but you also gain coins slowly as time passes.
-You also have a set number of lives, and every time an enemy reaches their objective, you lose a life.
-If you lose all of your lives, you die.
+Welcome to our tower defense game!
+Our game is modeled off of Bloons Tower Defense.
+A player (you) tries to defend a certain place by building towers/monkeys that attack incoming enemies (balloons).
+There are different types of towers with different abilities.
+Killing enemies will earn you coins, which you can use to build more towers, but you also gain coins slowly as time passes.
+You have 5 lives, and every time an enemy reaches the end, you lose a life.
+If you lose all your lives, you die and the game ends.

 ### How to Play
-stuff
+You start with $500.
+The three different types of towers are displayed on the right hand side of the board.
+Click on each tower to learn more about them- price, selling price, range, etc. If a tower turns red, that means you do not have enough money to purchase it, but don't worry- you gain money as time passes. \
+Towers:\
+Dart Monkey- shoots darts individually at all enemies within its range.\
+Tack Tower- shoots 8 darts at once. \
+Ice Monkey- temporarily freezes enemies in its range.\\
+Click on a tower to select it, then click a square on the board where you want to place it.
+You cannot place towers on the path or in the pond.
+When you have placed all the towers you want, press GO to start the game.
+You will see the enemies approaching from the top left side of the map.
+As you kill more enemies and make more money, you can buy more towers.
+If you want, you can also sell your towers by right clicking on them, and you'll get 75% of the money you spent back.\
+Be careful not to let the enemies reach the end of the path, because if you lose all 5 of your lives, the game ends.
+When you've killed all the enemies for one round, you can press GO again to begin the next round.
+There are 10 total rounds- if you make it to the end, you win!\
+Good luck!\

 ### Jionghao Wu
 5/20/19: worked in class to make Tile and Map classes, Map fills the board with Tiles (squares) \